 Trichinosis symptoms that may occur after the larvae enter your muscle tissue include:

 - facial swelling

 - sensitivity to light

-- meningitis (inflammation of membranes around your brain and spinal cord)
+- meningitis, which is an inflammation of the membranes around the brain and spinal cord

 - Use a meat thermometer.

-- Avoid eating pig, walrus, horse, or bear meat.
+- Avoid eating walrus, horse, or bear meat.